Man Bites Dog (film): Production

-Man Bites Dog is shot in black and white on 16mm film and was produced on a shoe-string budget by four student filmmakers, led by director Rémy Belvaux.
+Man Bites Dog was shot in black and white on 16 mm film and was produced on a shoestring budget by four student filmmakers, led by director Rémy Belvaux.
 The film's writers, Belvaux, Poelvoorde and Bonzel, all appear in the film using their own first names: Poelvoorde as Ben, the killer; Belvaux as Rémy, the director; and Bonzel as André, the camera operator.
 The genesis of the idea came from shooting a documentary without any money.
-Man Bites Dog is rated NC-17 by the Motion Picture Association of America for "strong graphic violence".

-Although it is never shown or suggested in the film itself that Benoit kills a baby, the original poster features an image of a baby's pacifier with spattering blood coming from an unseen target at the end of Benoit's gun.
-For foreign release posters (not including the Region 4/Australian release), the baby's pacifier was changed to a set of dentures.
-In the R-rated version of the film that was made for the U.S. video audience (as NC-17 rated films were never allowed to be stocked at Blockbuster Video), the scenes where Ben and the crew work together to kill a young child are excised; the following scenes where Ben rapes a woman and the camera crew joins in are included but edited to have less nudity and gore.
+The film's French title, which translates to "It Happened in Your Neighborhood", is taken from a column in the Belgian daily newspaper Le Soir dedicated to trivial local news.

+Benoit Poelvoorde's parents and grandparents were portrayed by his real relatives.
+They thought they were filming a documentary on Benoit, and had no idea that the footage was going to be used in a film in which he is a serial killer.

+Ben's cocktail "Petit Grégory" is a reference to an actual murder case in France that involved the killing of the 4-year-old Grégory who was found floating in a river with his hands and legs tied (much like the olive in the cocktail that is tied to a sugar cube).

 Release

-Theatrical release

-Man Bites Dog was screened at the 1992 Cannes Film Festival where it won the International Critics' Prize, the SACD award for Best Feature and the Special Award of the Youth for directors Rémy Belvaux, André Bonzel and Benoît Poelvoorde.
-The film's controversial content and extreme violence was off-putting to some viewers, and resulted in the film being banned in Sweden.
-In 2003, the video was banned in Ireland.
+Man Bites Dog premiered in the International Critics' Week section at the 1992 Cannes Film Festival.
+Though there was some outrage towards the film for its violence, it won the International Critics' Prize, the SACD award for Best Feature and the Special Award of the Youth for directors Rémy Belvaux, André Bonzel and Benoît Poelvoorde.
+It went on to play the Toronto International Film Festival on September 12, 1992, as well as the New York Film Festival on October 9.